 The CVE program was created with the vision of becoming the industry standard in establishing a baseline for vulnerabilities, and all information contained in the project is publicly available to any interested party.
 This allows stakeholders a common means of discussing and researching specific, unique exploits.
 CVE IDs are also used by vendors and cybersecurity personnel for research and the identification of new vulnerabilities.
 (MITRE and CNAs do not assist in mitigating or patching vulnerabilities on the CVE list.)

 CVE IDs are assigned by the CVE Assignment Team and CNAs.
 The diversity of CNAs provides varied yet specific areas of expertise for different types of vulnerabilities.
-Each CNA is given a realistic number of possible candidates based on their scope and ability to timely vet each one.
-Regular training and retraining of CNA staff and the establishment of a hierarchy of CNAs to govern various authorities help ensure that the guidelines for the process are strictly followed and that standards are being met.
+Each CNA is able to reserve a CVE ID when the need arises.
+Regular training and retraining of CNA staff and the establishment of a hierarchy of CNAs to govern various authorities help ensure that the guidelines for the process are followed and that standards are being met.

 CNAs use a policy known as the Counting Process in addition to an inclusion decision tree to determine if an individual vulnerability should be included in the CVE list and if more than one CVE ID needs to be assigned.
 This process begins when a reporter (typically the original individual or organization(s) that discovered the bug) contacts the CVE Assignment Team or an appropriate CNA to request a CVE ID.